 Instructions

-- Refrigerate in an air-tight container for at least an hour before serving.
-Serve with potato chips, carrot sticks, celery sticks, lightly-steamed broccoli, sliced cucumber, or whatever else suits your fancy.
+- Serve with potato chips, carrot sticks, celery sticks, lightly-steamed broccoli, sliced cucumber, or whatever else suits your fancy.

 - Keeps refrigerated for up to one week.